 For high dynamic range image tone mapping, there are at least two requirements.
 Firstly, it has to ensure that all features, from the darkest to the brightest, to be visible simultaneously.
-Secondly, it has to
+Secondly, it has to preserve the original scene's visual contrast impression to produce a visual sensation matching that of the original scene.
 To preserve the original scene's relative visual contrast impression, the simplest approach is to linearly map the pixels from a high dynamic range to a low dynamic range.
 However, since the dynamic range in the display devices is much narrower than that of the original scene, visibility will be lost due to compression.
 Also, linear scaling maps all values in the same way, some displayable values in the low dynamic range device may be empty or have too few pixels mapped onto them thus resulting in an under utilization of all displayable values.
 On the other extreme, one can render the low dynamic range image to have a maximum contrast, i.e., histogram equalized by distributing equal number of pixels to each display levels.
-However, this will alter the original scene's visual impression, because it exaggerates contrast in densely populated pixel value intervals while compresses too aggressively sparsely populated pixel value intervals.
+However, this will alter the original scene's visual impression, because it exaggerates contrast in densely populated pixel value intervals while compresses too aggressively sparsely populated pixel value

 The TRC based HDR image tone mapping problem can be conveniently explained by referencing to Figure 1.
 Essentially, there are more (discrete) levels in the input HDR axis than in the output LDR axis.
 If the HDR data is represented by 32-bit floating point number, then there are 4,294,967,296 possible levels in the HDR input.
 For the LDR output, typically, there will be 256 levels (can be any other numbers, but we will use this number for convenience).
 Clearly and straightforwardly, some HDR values will have to be merged and represented by the same LDR value.
-To do this, we cut the HDR dynamic range axis into 256 intervals at positions $c_1, c_2, ..., c{255}$.
+To do this, we cut the HDR dynamic range axis into 256 intervals at positions c1, c2, ..., c255.
 HDR values falling into the same interval are then assigned the same LDR display value.
 For convenience, we assume both the HDR range and the total number of pixels in the image are unity.
 If we divide the HDR input axis in such a way that pixel populations falling into each interval are identical and equal to 1/256, then this is histogram equalization mapping.
 On the other hand, if we make each interval to have the same length and equal to 1/256, then this is linear scaling mapping.